Invest Or Pay Off Debt? Why You Should Do Both

 a jar full of money

 If you’re facing a five-figure debt load, you’re not alone.
-According to Debt.org, the average American aged 30 to 49 now carries over $26,000 in nonmortgage debt, and auto loans and student loans account for roughly $1.6 trillion in nationwide debt each.
+According to Debt.org, the average American aged 30 to 39 now carries about $84,576 in total debt, including mortgage debt.
+This number is $111,148 for Americans in their 40s, and $97,336 for those between the ages of 50 and 59.
+(These numbers are per-capita averages.)

-But with so much debt hanging over our heads, many Americans are wondering when it might be time to start planning for the future.
+With so much debt hanging over our heads, maybe you feel a little uncertainty about when to start planning for the future.
 Is it best to eliminate debt first?
 Start investing now?
 Or a mix of both?

-While saving up for retirement or a rainy day is essential, if you’re carrying a huge debt load or a poor credit score, all that saving could be for naught.
-You may get ahead on your future only to realize your present is eating away at those financial gains.
+While saving up for retirement or a rainy day is essential, if you’re carrying a huge debt load or you have a poor credit score, all that saving could be for naught.
+You may get ahead in your future only to realize your present is eating away at those financial gains.

 Here are some signs that paying off debt might be the more prudent option.